 by Microsoft (www.microsoft.com) or SornSoft or MS or VisioSoft PhotoAlbum or Basic or Application Layer Gateway Service.

 The program is not visible.
 Alg.exe is a trustworthy file from Microsoft.
-Program uses ports to connect to a LAN or the Internet. alg.exe is able to connect to Internet.
-Therefore the technical security rating is 13% dangerous, however also read the users reviews.
+The software uses ports to connect to or from a LAN or the Internet.
+Alg.exe is able to connect to the Internet.
+Therefore the technical security rating is 13% dangerous, however you should also read the user reviews.

 Recommended: Identify alg.exe related errors

 Is alg.exe a virus?
 No, it is not.
 The true alg.exe file is a safe Microsoft Windows system process, called "Application Layer Gateway Service".

 However, writers of malware programs, such as viruses, worms, and Trojans deliberately give their processes the same file name to escape detection.
 Viruses with the same file name are e.g. TrojanClicker:Win32/Klik or TrojanDownloader:Win32/Agent.OH (detected by Microsoft), and BKDR_AGENT.AVEM or TROJ_Generic.DIT (detected by TrendMicro).

 To ensure that no rogue alg.exe is running on your PC, click here to run a Free Malware Scan.

 Important: Some malware disguises itself as alg.exe, particularly when not located in the C:\Windows\System32 folder.
 Therefore, you should check the alg.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.